Lebanese Civil War: Background

-Colonial rule
+Ottoman and European rule

-In 1860 a civil war between Druze and Maronites erupted in the Ottoman Mutasarrifate of Mount Lebanon, which had been divided between them in 1842.
+In 1860, a civil war between Druze and Maronites erupted in the Ottoman Mutasarrifate of Mount Lebanon.
 The war resulted in the massacre of about 10,000 Christians and at least 6,000 Druzes.
-The 1860 war was considered by the Druze as a military victory and a political defeat.

 World War I was hard for the Lebanese.
-While the rest of the world was occupied with the World War, the people in Lebanon were suffering from a famine that would last nearly four years.
-With the defeat and dissolution of the Ottoman Empire (1908–1922), Turkish rule ended.
+Most of the Arabs fought in the Ottoman army against the British and French invaders.

-France took control of the area under the French Mandate for Syria and the Lebanon under the League of Nations.
+With the defeat and dissolution of the Ottoman Empire (1908–1922) the French invaders took control of the area under what they called the French Mandate for Syria and the Lebanon under the League of Nations.
 The French created the state of Greater Lebanon as a safe haven for the Maronites, but included a large Muslim population within the borders.

 In 1926, Lebanon was declared a republic, and a constitution was adopted.
 However, the constitution was suspended in 1932.
 Various factions sought unity with Syria, or independence from the French.
-In 1934, the country's first (and only to date) census was conducted.

 In 1936, the Maronite Phalange party was founded by Pierre Gemayel.

-Independence
+Lebanese independence

 World War II and the 1940s brought great change to Lebanon and the Middle East.
 Lebanon was promised independence, which was achieved on 22 November 1943.
-Free French troops, who had invaded Lebanon in 1941 to rid Beirut of the Vichy French forces, left the country in 1946.
-The Maronites assumed power over the country and economy.
+Free French troops, who had invaded Lebanon in 1941 to rid Beirut of the Vichy French forces, left Lebanon in 1946.
+The Maronites assumed power over Lebanon and economy.
 A parliament was created in which both Muslims and Christians each had a set quota of seats.
 Accordingly, the President was to be a Maronite, the Prime Minister a Sunni Muslim and the Speaker of Parliament a Shia Muslim.

-The United Nations Partition Plan for Palestine in late 1947 led to civil war in Palestine, the end of Mandatory Palestine, and the Israeli Declaration of Independence on 14 May 1948.
-With nationhood, the ongoing civil war was transformed into a state conflict between Israel and the Arab states, the 1948 Arab–Israeli War.
-All this led to Palestinian refugees crossing the border into Lebanon.
-Palestinians would go on to play a very important role in future Lebanese civil conflicts, while the establishment of Israel, radically changed the region around Lebanon.
+In 1947, the United Nations Partition Plan for Palestine led to civil war in Palestine, the end of Mandatory Palestine, and the Israeli Declaration of Independence on 14 May 1948.
+The ongoing civil war was transformed into a state conflict between Israel and the Arab states in the 1948 Arab–Israeli War.
+This led to Palestinian refugees crossing the border into Lebanon.

 In July 1958, Lebanon was threatened by a civil war between Maronite Christians and Muslims.
 President Camille Chamoun had attempted to break the stranglehold on Lebanese politics exercised by traditional political families in Lebanon.
-These families maintained their electoral appeal by cultivating strong client-patron relations with their local communities.
+These families maintained their electoral appeal by cultivating strong client–patron relations with their local communities.
 Although he succeeded in sponsoring alternative political candidates to enter the elections in 1957, causing the traditional families to lose their positions, these families then embarked upon a war with Chamoun, referred to as the War of the Pashas.